philippines69/carlcastroarchives/about.md

 # ...Music/Anime normie

-I just HAD to mention it.
+I HAD to mention it.
 It's part of who I am!

 # Where to find me